Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 ### <a name="always-include-an-unsubscribe-option-in-campaign-emails"></a>Toujours inclure une option de désinscription dans les e-mails de campagne

-Les e-mails de marketing, notamment les bulletins d'informations, doivent toujours inclure une option permettant de se désinscrire pour ne plus recevoir de futurs e-mails.
+Les e-mails de marketing, notamment les bulletins d’informations, doivent toujours inclure une option permettant de se désinscrire pour ne plus recevoir de futurs e-mails.
 Par exemple :

  `This email was sent to example@contoso.com by sender@fabrikam.com.`

  `Update Profile/Email Address | Instant removal with SafeUnsubscribe&trade; | Privacy Policy`

-Certains expéditeurs incluent cette option en demandant aux destinataires d'envoyer un e-mail à un certain alias avec « Se désabonner » dans l'objet.
-Cela n'est pas préférable à l'exemple en un seul clic ci-dessus.
-Si vous choisissez de demander aux destinataires d'envoyer un message, assurez-vous que lorsqu'ils cliquent sur le lien, tous les champs requis sont renseignés au préalable.
+Some senders include this option by requiring recipients to send an email to a certain alias with "Unsubscribe" in the subject.
+This is not preferable to the one-click example above.
+If you do choose to require recipients to send a mail, ensure that when they click the link, all the required fields are pre-populated.

 ### <a name="use-the-double-opt-in-option-for-marketing-email-or-newsletter-registration"></a>Utiliser l’option de contrôle de consentement double pour l’enregistrement à des e-mails de marketing ou à des bulletins d’informations

-Cette pratique est recommandée par le secteur si votre entreprise requiert que les utilisateurs enregistrent leurs informations de contact ou les y encourage pour accéder à vos produits ou services.
-Certaines sociétés ont pris l'habitude d'inscrire automatiquement leurs utilisateurs pour les e-mails de marketing ou les bulletins d'informations électroniques lors du processus d'enregistrement.
-Néanmoins, cela est considéré comme une pratique marketing discutables dans le monde du filtrage des messages électroniques.
+This industry best practice is recommended if your company requires or encourages users to register their contact information in order to access your product or services.
+Some companies make it a practice to automatically sign up their users for marketing emails or e-newsletters during the registration process, but this is considered a questionable marketing practice in the world of email filtering.

 Au cours du processus d'enregistrement, si la case à cocher « Oui, merci de m'envoyer votre bulletin d'informations » ou « Oui, merci de m'envoyer les offres spéciales » est sélectionnée par défaut, les utilisateurs qui ne font pas assez attention risquent de s'inscrire par inadvertance aux e-mails de marketing ou aux bulletins d'informations qu'ils ne souhaitent pas recevoir.